Kim Kardashian Reveals How She Lost 5 Pounds In 4 Days After Sharing Bikini Photos

 “I am only 5’3 so this makes a big difference,” Kardashian then added.

-The Keeping Up with the Kardashians star then revealed that she’ll only be drinking liquids for the next three days in order to lose more weight ahead of the upcoming Met Gala.
+The Keeping Up With the Kardashians star then revealed that she’ll only be drinking liquids for the next three days in order to lose more weight ahead of the upcoming Met Gala.
 The somewhat extreme diet is part of the 10-day Sunfare Optimal Cleanse.

-“For the next 3 days it’s all liquids,” the mom of three – who Inquisitr reported was recently accused of photoshopping a snap of herself posing in her underwear – said, before then joking on the social media site, “Pray for me please.”
+“For the next 3 days it’s all liquids,” the mom of three — who the Inquisitr reported was recently accused of photoshopping a snap of herself posing in her underwear — said, before then joking on the social media site, “Pray for me please.”

 As People noted, Kardashian told fans about her weight loss ambitions on her app earlier this week, where she first confirmed that she would be taking part in the cleanse ahead of the huge fashion event.